nora-soderlund/NodeJS-HTTP-Proxy/README.md

 ```

-For two domains on a single server, e.g. https://nora-soderlund.se and https://ridetracker.app:
+For two domains on a single machine, e.g. https://nora-soderlund.se and https://ridetracker.app:
 ```json
 {
     "port": 80,